-Encouraged by several people I have been talking to recently, here is finally my long awaited blog about my trip to Africa.
-More specifically: South Africa and Namibia.
+Encouraged by several people I have been talking to the other day, here is finally my long awaited blog about my trip to South Africa and Namibia.
 These two countries are a perfect combination, really complete each other.
-Namibia stole my heart with its beautiful, authentic nature, and sipping wine in Stellenbosch (South Africa, near Cape Town) was one of the most beautiful days of my life.
+Namibia stole my heart with its beautiful, authentic nature.
+A horse riding safari and visiting the wineries in Stellenbosch were some of the most beautiful days of my life.
 No kidding.
 This is the first article of a series of five.
 Enjoy!

 The Africa experience